 A breath of fresh air

-Dr Jodie Simpson's pioneering research has changed the focus of asthma treatment and promises new relief for many who suffer from the disease.
+Professor Jodie Simpson's pioneering research has changed the focus of asthma treatment and promises new relief for many who suffer from the disease.

-Making the transition from pure science to medical research involved a leap of faith for Dr Jodie Simpson, but the accomplished asthma researcher has not looked back since joining the University of Newcastle's leading respiratory group.
+Making the transition from pure science to medical research involved a leap of faith for Professor Jodie Simpson, but the accomplished asthma researcher has not looked back since joining the University of Newcastle's leading respiratory group.
 The chemistry graduate's science background prompted her to approach research questions with a different perspective and subsequently led to a breakthrough finding about asthma subtypes that has brought her international recognition in the field.

 Simpson was appointed as a research assistant with the respiratory team, based at the Hunter Medical Research Institute (HMRI), in 1997 after completing her Honours in chemistry.
 When she began studying asthma, the accepted treatment paradigm was using steroid-based medications to target inflammation in the airways caused by increased levels of eosinophils (a type of white blood cell).
 However, Simpson was puzzled by the fact that some asthma sufferers had normal levels of eosinophils, which led her to question whether there could be more than one type of the disease.

-Simpson's research led to a randomised control trial, conducted in Newcastle, which produced another breakthrough finding, published in 2008 in the American Journal of Critical and Respiratory Care Medicine.
+Jodie's research led to a randomised control trial, conducted in Newcastle, which produced another breakthrough finding, published in 2008 in the American Journal of Critical and Respiratory Care Medicine.
 The study established that treating people who suffered from non-eosinophilic asthma with macrolide antibiotics successfully reduced their neutrophil levels and resulted in a clinical improvement in their condition.
 "It was a small study, but novel at the time, and it showed that identifying the inflammatory phenotype was important for the effective management of asthma," Simpson explains.

 That original eight-week, 45-person study has since evolved into a four-year, 420-person national trial led by Professor Peter Gibson, with whom Simpson has worked closely, and funded by the National Health and Medical Research Council.
 The $2.9 million AMAZES trial (Asthma and Macrolides: the Azithromycin Efficacy and Safety Study) seeks to determine whether treating asthmatics with macrolides in addition to their normal medication can reduce the incidence of severe attacks, known as exacerbations, and ease their general symptoms.